ffund/intro-ml-tss21/syllabus/integrity.md

 For open-ended text questions:

 * Don't use AI assistance.
 You are not graded on spelling, grammar, or on how eloquently you describe your observations - so even though an AI may be "better" than you on those elements of writing, it's not relevant.
 You are graded on what *you* have observed or understood based on the specific activities you are writing about, and an AI is *not* better than you at *that*.
-(AI-generated text tends to score poorly on these questions.)
+(Besides for AI use being forbidden, AI-generated text anyways tends to score poorly on these questions.)

 #### Violation of academic integrity policies